 - Your organization should be prepared to present and clarify evidence that demonstrates compliance with the ACCME’s accreditation requirements.

-Your organization will be invited to complete an evaluation form to provide feedback about the self-study and interview processes.
-The ACCME uses this feedback to analyze its current practices and make improvements where needed.
+- Your organization will be invited to complete an evaluation form to provide feedback about the self-study and interview processes.
 Feedback that relates to your surveyors will be provided to them anonymously, and only after a decision has been made regarding your organization’s accreditation status.